 What we do

-In our papers, we approach these topics in an interdisciplinary manner and from an independent, holistic perspective, highlighting essential aspects and presenting them in their relevant context.
+In our papers, we approach these topics in an interdisciplinary and scientific manner and from an independent, holistic perspective, highlighting essential aspects and presenting them in their relevant context.

-The aim of the Research Network is to create transparency and to encourage action and further research.
+The aim of the Research Network is to create synergies and to encourage action and further research.
 The target groups are stakeholders and decision-makers, people with a scientific interest and the general public.